bart4223/Grids/README.md

 -   To store and load raw data use "save as gdf" (grid data file) function.
 -   To store geometry object data use "save as gof" (grid object file) function.
 -   To store as png file use "save as png" function.
+-   To store as png file with grids use "save as png with grids" function.
--   To load from png file use "load from png" function
+-   To load from png file use "load from png" function.
+-   To load from png file with color quantization use "load from png with CQ" function.

 History
 =======